 In some cases users will want to restrict their attention to the set of terms etc that map to genes that were assayed in the experiments that they are working with.
 To do this you should first get the appropriate chip specific meta-data file.
-Here we demonstrate some of the examples on the Affymetrix HGu95av2 chips and so use the package hgu95av2.
-Each of these packages has a data environment whose name is the name of the package with a GO suffix, so in this case hgu95av2GO.
-And these data environments have exactly the same internal structure as the GOENTREZID2GO environment except that the keys are the manufacturers identifiers and not LocusLink identifiers.
-Note that if there are many manufacturer ids that map to the same LocusLink identifier then these will be duplicate entries (with different keys).
+Here we demonstrate some of the examples on the Affymetrix HGu95av2 chips and so use the package hgu95av2.db.
+Each of these packages has a data environment whose name is the basename of the package with a GO suffix, so in this case hgu95av2GO.
+Note that if there are many manufacturer ids that map to the same Entrez Gene identifier then these will be duplicate entries (with different keys).